-The Supervisory Board shall specify concrete objectives regarding its composition which, whilst considering the specifics of the enterprise, take into account the international activities of the enterprise, potential conflicts of interest, the number of independent Supervisory Board members within the meaning of number 5.4.2, an age limit to be specified and a regular limit of length of membership to be specified for the members of the Supervisory Board as well as diversity.
+The Supervisory Board shall specify concrete objectives regarding its composition and shall set up a profile of competencies for all of the Supervisory Board.
+As regards its composition, the Supervisory Board shall which, whilst considering the specifics of the enterprise, take appropriately into account the international activities of the enterprise, its structure of ownership, potential conflicts of interest, the number of independent Supervisory Board members within the meaning of number 5.4.2, an age limit to be specified and a regular limit of length of membership to be specified for the members of the Supervisory Board as well as diversity.
+The elected employee-representatives in the Supervisory Board are subject to the special rules of Codetermination laws.

 In listed companies for which the Codetermination Act, the Codetermination Act for the Iron and Steel Industry or the Codetermination Extension Act apply, the Supervisory Board shall comprise at least 30 percent women and at least 30 percent men3.
-In the other companies covered by the Equality Act the Supervisory Board shall determine targets for the share of women.4
+In the